 How to Claim CTP Green Slip Refund

-Online claims can be made between 7 pm – 7 am Monday to Saturday, and all-day Sunday.
+Online claims can be made between 7 pm – 7 am Monday to Saturday, and all day Sunday.

 Alternatively, you can also make claims over the phone by calling a Service NSW CTP refund personnel at 1300 287 733, from 7 am – 7 pm Monday to Friday.
-You also have the option of going to a Service NSW service centre in person to make the claim.
+You also have the option of going to a Service NSW service center in person to make the claim.